antimof/UxPlay/README.txt

 included in most Linux distributions (this service can also be provided by macOS, iOS or Windows servers).

-*Note: UxPlay currently only works using the AirPlay screen-mirroring protocol (which streams audio in **AAC** format) (not the AirPlay audio-only streaming protocol which uses lossless **ALAC** format) but the **uxplay -vs 0** option streams AAC-ELD audio using screen-mirroring without displaying the client's screen.
-If the client streams audio using AirPlay as opposed to AirPlay screen-mirroring, non-AAC data can be seen to be received and processed by UxPlay, and then input into the GStreamer audio-rendering pipeline, but does not get rendered into audio output.
-If someone can adapt the GStreamer audio pipeline to also render these Airplay audio streams, such an enhancement of UxPlay would be welcome as a Pull Request!*
+*New: UxPlay 1.39 now also supports the Airplay audio-only protocol as well as AirPlay Mirror protocol, and can play Apple Lossless (ALAC) 44100/16/2 audio streamed from Apple Music on the client in 2-channel stereo without video (the accompanying cover-art and metadata is received by the server, but not displayed).*

-UxPlay 1.38 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
+UxPlay 1.39 is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
 (UxPlay only uses GStreamer, and does not contain the alternative Raspberry-Pi-specific audio and video renderers also found in RPiPlay.)
 Tested on Ubuntu